Table of Contents

-Canned pumpkin is probably a better choice when your dog has an upset stomach because it has a low glycemic index, which means that it's absorbed slowly and thus helps with digestion.
+Canned pumpkin is probably a better choice when your dog has an upset stomach because it has a low glycemic index, which means it's absorbed slowly and thus helps with digestion.

-Certain low-acidity fruits can help with an upset stomach too.
-Include some banana in your canine’s diet because they are a good source of vitamin C and potassium while also being a pretty mild food.
+Include some bananas in your canine’s diet because they are a good source of vitamin C and potassium and are pretty mild food.

 Foods to Avoid